BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-3/embedding_media.md

 You can find the bounding box for a given map on https://www.openstreetmap.org/ by clicking the **Export** button.

+There are also front end frameworks that make creating, and manipulating embedded maps easier.
+We will be looking at one of those next week when we dive into client side coding.

 ---

 # Scripting Maps

 It is possible to use JavaScript to interact with an embedded map.
-See [the client-side coding lesson on embedding](/lessons/week-4/embedding)
+See [the client-side coding lesson on interactive mapping](/lessons/written/interactive-mapping)